OracularIS/smartdevops/docs/concepts.md

 - Avoid using `INSERT`, `UPDATE`, or `DELETE` directly.
 - Call commands like `Create Movement Zone`, passing relevant arguments **without IDs**.
 - IDs are generated internally by the system to avoid environment-based conflicts.

+### Triggers

+**Triggers are the starting point of the tracking mechanism.**
+Whenever we want to track changes in the system, we create a corresponding trigger.

+- These triggers are responsible for identifying when a specific change occurs — whether it's a **create**, **update**, or **remove** action.
+- The core idea is to track every change that results in the execution of a **MOCA command** at the end.

+#### How It Works:
+- For each operation type (create, update, remove), the trigger **defines the standard MOCA command** that will be used.
+- This ensures consistent and reliable tracking across environments, while also enforcing best practices through the use of standard commands.